Azure/Microsoft-Defender-for-Cloud/Workflow automation/Protect Azure VM Backup from Ransomware/Readme.md

 **Scope:**

 The logic app can only be deployed at a subscription level, which means that all Azure VMs under the subscription can leverage the logic app for pausing backup pruning in the event of a security alert.
 The ARM template will create the Logic App Playbook and an API connection to Office 365, and ASCalert.
-In order to be able to deploy the resources, your user account needs to be granted Contributor rights on the target Resource Group.
+In order to be able to deploy the resources, your user account needs to be granted Contributor rights on the Subscription.

 **Deploy the template by clicking the respective button below.**